ozsurvival/ozsurvival.github.io/_posts/2020-03-22-foodlifeboat.md

 date: 2020-03-22
 ---

-This is a copy of an imporatant article I think people should use as a basis for food preperations, theres a lot more to be said, and detailed but this I believe gives people the best basis for successful food preparedness.
-The orginal website which linked toe hte article is no longer avaliable, but I beleive it one of the best researched articles into food preparedness, hence why I'm sharing it in full.
+This is a copy of an important article I think people should use as a basis for food preperations, there is a lot more to be said and detailed, but this I believe gives people the best basis for successful food preparedness.
+The original website which linked to the article is no longer avaliable, but I beleive it one of the best researched articles into food preparedness, hence why I'm sharing it in full.
 Of specific note is the Table 2, this I believe should be the basis for any serious food preperations going forwards.

 The Food "Lifeboat": food and nutrition considerations in the event of a pandemic or other catastrophe.